Skip to main content

 This course provides program participants an introduction to working networks, workstations, operating systems, and servers via lectures and hands-on exercises.
 Each student is provided access to a workstation and sole access to a Linux server.
 Topics include workstation operating systems, the Linux OS, network configuration and interaction, and security issues.
 Considerable time is allocated to the review of Linux and the Linux command line implementation.

-Part One begins January 6, 2025, and runs through January 17, 2025.
+Part One begins September 29, 2025, and runs through October 17, 2025.
 Live instruction courses will take place each day from 1:00pm to 3:00pm.

-Part Three – Cyber Range Simulation:
+Part Two – Cyber Range Simulation:

-Building on the knowledge and skills obtain in the preceding training modules, participants are exposed to real-world network attacks.
+Building on the knowledge and skills obtained in the preceding training module, participants are exposed to real-world network attacks.
 Participants act as network administrators and security personnel monitoring and protecting the network while the instructor attacks and manipulates the system using a library of cyber-attacks.
 This course consists of eight hours of participants learning to identify attacks, mitigate the attack and in the end remediate the attack returning the network to normal operation.

 Program Requirements:

-- Must be either a State of Maryland or Maryland Local Government Employee
+• Must be either a State of Maryland or Maryland Local Government Employee

-- Must have at least one year of IT and/or cyber experience
+• Must have at least one year of IT and/or cyber experience

-- Must receive manager approval to take training during business hours
+• Must receive manager approval to take training during business hours

-- Must be 18 years of age or older
+• Must be 18 years of age or older

 Advanced Incumbent Training